 When This School Was Renovated, They Discovered It Held a 100-Year-Old Secret

 Looking at objects from the past is exciting.
 Whether it’s photos, something you built as a child, or even something created by others, it provides a window into the past.
+When management at Emerson High School in Oklahoma City decided to renovate some classes, they never expected to find chalkboards that were nearly a 100 years old.

 Every classroom has chalkboards but the ones at Emerson High School in Oklahoma City held a 100-year-old secret behind them.